viodotcom/ml-engineer-assignment/README.md

 ### Part 2 - Add metrics measuring for circuit breaking the model in production environment

 In this part of the assignment you will help business stakeholders and users of your model's inference to have high level of confidence in your model by providing some monitoring environment for evaluating your model and determining when there is an emergency.
+You can use any tool of choice here that can interact with your enviornment

 ### Bonus - Evaluate how to go from data scientist's training and inference code update to deploying new version of the model.